1966 Daytona 500: 1966 season

 The 1966 season marked the return of the Chrysler Hemi engine in NASCAR competition, while Ford took a one-year leave from competition before realizing that the ploy was detrimental to their sales.
 The 1966 Daytona 500 was the fifth event of 49 in the 1966 season, which included the two qualifying races for the 500.
 The 1966 season opened in Augusta with Petty taking the win in the season inaugural event.
 Dan Gurney followed with a win in Riverside before the drivers and their teams ventured to Daytona International Speedway for the 500 mi event.
 NASCAR ran a total of 49 events, ending at the Rockingham Speedway in October.
 David Pearson won the NASCAR Grand National Series Championship after winning 15 events while 168 drivers competed in at least one event during the 1966 season.

 Background

 Qualifying

 Richard Petty captured the pole position for the event with a speed of 175.165 mph.
-The two 100 mile qualifying events were won by Paul Goldsmith driving a number 99 1965 Plymouth, who bested second-place finisher Richard Petty, and Earl Balmer driving his number 3 1965 Dodge.
-A total of 50 drivers started the Daytona 500 in 1966, and a total of 18 cars were still running at the conclusion of the race.
+The two 100-mile qualifying events were won by Paul Goldsmith driving a number 99 1965 Plymouth, who bested second-place finisher Richard Petty, and Earl Balmer driving his number 3 1965 Dodge.
+A total of 50 drivers started the Daytona 500 in 1966.